Library Help

 - An indication of which citations (include chapter or page numbers) you would like scanned.

-- Any relevant notes, e.g. if you are using a specific edition (otherwise we’ll opt for the most recent publication) or, if you think items should be scanned or transferred to the Student Texts Collection.
+- Any relevant notes, e.g. if you are using a specific edition (otherwise we’ll opt for the most recent publication) or, if you think items should be scanned or transferred to the Short Loan Collection.

-- The Library will contact you when your list is published or if there are any problems.
+- The Library will contact you if there are any problems.

-If you have any questions about Reading Lists, or an item you want to recommend the email the reading lists team who will be happy to help.
+If you have any questions about Reading Lists please email the reading lists team who will be happy to help.

 Was this helpful?
 0 0